-On behalf of the Natural Resources Conservation Service (NRCS), I respectfully submit the Agency Financial Report (AFR) for Fiscal Year (FY) 2018.
+On behalf of the Natural Resources Conservation Service (NRCS), I respectfully submit the Agency Financial Report for Fiscal Year (FY) 2017.

 In accordance with Departmental guidelines, and as required by the Federal Managers' Financial Integrity Act (FMFIA) and the Office of Management and Budget's Circular, Management's Responsibility for Internal Control, NRCS acknowledges responsibility for the internal control environment.
 We have evaluated our internal controls and financial systems.
 NRCS continues to make financial reporting improvements and remediate existing material weaknesses and financial system noncompliance.
 Management continues to implement corrective action plan activities.
-Therefore, I provide a modified statement of assurance that, except for the areas in need of improvement as described in the Management Assurances section of this report, NRCS's internal control over operations, financial systems, and financial reporting meets the objectives of FMFIA and the Federal Financial Management Improvement Act.
+Therefore, I provide a modified statement of assurance that, except for the areas in need of improvement as described in the Management Assurances section of this report, NRCS's internal control over operations, financial systems, and financial reporting meets the objectives of FMFIA and FFMIA.